 Columbia's current base rates were determined in a rate filing that became effective December 3, 2008.
 Columbia's Application states that the current rates and charges do not provide a just and reasonable rate of return on Columbia's used and useful property as of March 31, 2021 (the date certain in this case).
-The Application further states that Columbia requires a revenue increase to provide Columbia an opportunity to earn a fair return on its assets and recover its costs of operation.
-For purposes of Columbia's Application, Columbia's revenues and expenses reflect its actual and projected costs of rendering natural gas service during calendar year 2021, with adjustments as described in the Application and supporting schmiules.
-Columbia has requested the following increases in operating revenue for its rate
+The Application further states that Columbia requires a revenue increase to provide Columbia an opportanity to earn a fair retarn on its assets and recover its costs of operation.
+For purposes of Columbia's Application, Columbia's revenues and expenses reflect its actual and projected costs of rendering natural gas service during calendar year 2021, with adjustments as described in the Application and supporting schmades.
+Columbia has requested the following increases in operating revenue for its rate classes:

-Rate Classes Requested Increase in Operating Revenue Small General Service (SGS) Small General Transportation Service (SGTS) Full Requirements Small General Transportation Service (FRSGTS) 31,4% General Service (GS) General Transportation Service (GTS) Full Requirements General Transportation Service (FRGTS) 11,4% Large General Service (LGS) Large General Transportation Service (LGTS) Full Requirements Large General Transportation Service (FRLGTS) 15,1% Full Requirements Cooperative Transportation Service (FRCTS) 12.6%
+Rate Classes Requested Increase In Operating Revenue Small General Service (SGS) Small General Transportation Service (SGTS) 31,4% Full Requirements Small General Transportation Service (FRSGTS) General Service (GS) General Transportation Service (GTS) 11,4% Full Requirements General Transportation Service (FRGTS) Large General Service (LGS) Large General Transportation Service (LGTS) 15.1% Full Requirements Large General Transportation Service (FRLGTS) and the second second Full Requirements Cooperative Transportation Service (FRCTS) 12.6%

-These increases in proposed operating revenue do not necessarily equal the increases in total expected monthly charges for any customer.
+These increases in proposed openating revenue do not necessarily equal the increases in total expected monthly charges for any customer.
 For example, if the Commission approves Columbia's Application, a SGS customer using 10 Mcf of gas from Columbia Gas would see a total monthly bill increase from \$93.53 to \$105.70, an increase of approximately 13.0% (including gas costs).
-Pursuant to R.C.
-4909.19, any person, firm, corporation, or association may file an objection to the increased rates that Columbia has proposed by alleging that Columbia's proposals are unjust and
+Paratant to R.C.
+4909.19, any person, firm, corporation, or association may file an objection to the increased rates that Columbia has proposed by alleging that Columbia's proposals are unjust and discriminatory or unreasonable: